johnverrone/aoc2022/README.md

 Came back to it this morning and (with some Googling, ugh) realized that my approach of tracking directory sizes in a flat way (without the full file path) was likely causing some conflicts and therefore numbers weren't adding up correctly.
 Using almost an identical approach but storing the size map as `fullDirPath => size` instead of `dirName => size` ended up giving me the correct answer.
 So frustrating.

 Part 2 was easy from there but I also got tripped on how to calculate `usedSpace + wantedSpace - totalDiskSpace` to figure out what the minimum needed to delete was.

+### Day 08

+Well I definitely didn't opimize my runtime.
+This solution has loops inside of loops inside of looops 😂 But it was fine.
+I felt like I got part 1 pretty quickly actually.
+Part 2 stumped me a lot because I couldn't figure out how to count trees that were in view where _one_ and only one tree of the same height could be counted.
+I kept getting 0 when I wanted 1 and 3 when I wanted 2.
+Ended up refactoring the tree counting logic into it's own function and it made it a lot easier.